 Storage space mostly is limited on a regular Charter Yachts, unless you have booked the ultimate mega yacht.
 Charter yacht crew advises SOFT COLLAPSIBLE LUGGAGE, suitcases in most cases cannot be stored!
 Post-charter-comments made from our BoatsAtSea.com clients tell us, that next time guests know better, as they packed twice as much as needed!

 We recommend 2-3 swimsuits and 2-3 pairs shorts, 3-4 T-shirts, as you probably will buy some in the local art craft shops.
 Bring a 30-45 SPF sunscreen, higher SPF for children, NO spray types please, as the yachts deck can get very slippery with it when wet.
 No tanning oil, PABA or Bronzers please, they stain the upholstery and white deck.

 No, you don’t!
-BoatsAtSea.com recommends for that case Catamarans, seasickness is not common.
-These are heavy built and sturdy new generation yachts, think being floating on a larger air mattress!
-Rest assured, Catamarans are designed for comfort and stability!
+BoatsAtSea.com recommends catamarans for that case, seasickness is not common.
+These are heavy built and sturdy new generation yachts, think of being floating on a larger air mattress!
+Rest assured, catamarans are designed for comfort and stability!

-General rule is; the larger the charter yacht the more stable.
-In the Mediterranean you will find “Gulets”, the equivalent to the Caribbean Catamarans.
+General rule is; the larger the charter yacht the more stable it is.
+In the Mediterranean you will find “Gulets”, the equivalent to the Caribbean catamarans.
 These are traditional Turkish designed and two/three-masted wooden motor-sailing yachts.
 Beautifully made out of heavy and solid hard wood, these are wonderfully stable to sail on.

-But it’s a good idea to prevent with sea sickness medication you know you are not getting drowsy, to fully enjoy your cruise.
+But it’s a good idea to prevent sea sickness with medication if you know you are not getting drowsy, to fully enjoy your cruise.